 After Darnold and Jones slipped through their fingers last March, a season of subpar quarterback play was likely the main culprit in the Vikings’ disappointing 2025.
 Adofo-Mensah’s big bet on McCarthy hasn’t paid off to this point.

-The Vikings’ lackluster QB performance this season likely played a part in Adofo-Mensah’s ouster, but a poor track record in the draft also didn’t help his cause.
+While the Vikings’ lackluster QB performance this season likely contributed to Adofo-Mensah’s ouster, a poor track record in the draft also didn’t help his cause.
 As Kevin Seifert of ESPN points out, players the Vikings drafted from 2022-25 have only made 172 starts – the second-lowest total in the league during that span.
-Furthermore, none of Adofo-Mensah’s picks have gone to the Pro Bowl.
+To make matters worse, Adofo-Mensah’s drafts haven’t produced any Pro Bowlers.
+With Adofo-Mensah suddenly out of the organization, the Vikings will hope for better results from their Brzezinski-led front office this April.

 Bad day to run a Minnesota sports front office.